 Most people with heart failure are treated with medicines.
 Depending on your symptoms, you may need to take several medicines.
-The usual combination of medicines for people with heart failure and heart failure due to left ventricular systolic dysfunction (LVSD) includes:
+For people with heart failure and heart failure caused by left ventricular systolic dysfunction, these include:

-Many patients with heart failure with preserved ejection fraction (HFPEF) will require similar treatment.
+Many patients with heart failure with preserved ejection fraction will require similar treatment.